Ernestnzx/connect4bot/README.md

 | 0  7 14 21 28 35 42 | 49 56 63  bottom row
 +---------------------+
 ```
 Notice that to check for 4 in a row in the direction that we are interested in, they are being offset by a fix number of bits.
-As such, we are given this formula to check for winning moves
+As such, we are given this boolean formula to check for winnning moves.
 ```cpp
 // dir must be one of the following values for the different winning checks
 // dir == 1 (vertical check)